Charles (Chuck) Magro

 President and Chief Executive Officer

-Chuck plays an active role on the boards of Canpotex Limited, the International Fertilizer Association and the International Plant Nutrition Institute.
-He also serves as chair of The Fertilizer Institute and the Nutrients for Life Foundation.
+Chuck plays an active role on the boards of the Business Council of Canada, International Plant Nutrition Institute and the Canada Pension Plan Investment Board.
+He also serves as chair of Canpotex Limited, vice chairman of the International Fertilizer Association and past chair of The Fertilizer Institute and the Nutrients for Life Foundation.

 Chuck holds a Bachelor of Applied Science (Chemical Engineering) from the University of Waterloo and a Master of Business Administration from the University of Windsor.